rPawel/read-through-cache/README.md

 ## What is this?

-A simple Read Through Cache implementation allowing to wrap your slow functction and cache it's responses in redis.
+A simple Read Through Cache implementation allowing to wrap your slow function and cache it's responses in redis.

 # Installation
 `npm i read-through-cache --save`